Faculty Dr Kalyan Banerjee

 View abstract ⏷

-We prove that an involution on certain examples of surfaces of general type with , acts as identity on the Chow group of zero cycles of the relevant surface.
-In particular we consider examples of such surfaces when the quotient is an Enriques surface and show that the Bloch conjecture holds for such surfaces
+In this short note we prove that an involution on certain examples of surfaces of general type with pg=0, acts as identity on the Chow group of zero cycles of the relevant surface.
+In particular we consider examples of such surfaces when the quotient is an Enriques surface and show that the Bloch conjecture holds for such surfaces.

 • Steganographic Encryption of Shares into GIFs for Enhanced Security

-Source Title: 2024 15th International Conference on Computing Communication and Networking Technologies (ICCCNT), DOI Link
+Conference paper, 2024 15th International Conference on Computing Communication and Networking Technologies, ICCCNT 2024, 2024, DOI Link

 View abstract ⏷